 Welcome to Year 3 for the academic Year 2021 - 2022.

-Please scroll through to find a taste of what we have been getting up to so far this Autumn term.
-We started the year with a 3 week unit on Harry Potter before moving on to our topic of the Stone Age.
+Please scroll through to find a taste of what we have been getting up to this school year.
+We started the year with a 3 week unit on Harry Potter, before moving on to our topic of the Stone Age.
 Not even half a term in and we have learnt so much already.. and had lots of fun as you can see!

 School outing to Sarehole Mill to learn more about